osheen1008/mediawiki-assignment/README.md

   ---

 #### Saling
-  Each deployment has its own hpa which scales automaticalling when the CPU utilization crosses 60%.
+  Each deployment has its own hpa which scales up and down when the CPU utilization crosses 60%.
 One can further customize it using following properties.

   ---
   - mediawiki.hpa